mattdibi/sense-hat-demo/README.md

 ## Instructions

-Running the models inside triton
+For running these models inside Triton, navigate to this repository and run:

 ```bash
 docker run --rm \